SomaanBhatti/PersonalEnergyandProductivityAnalysis/README.md

 **Timeline**: 6-8 weeks
 **Target Audience**: Potential employers, friends, and anyone interested in personal productivity insights

 ---
+** Summary of findings: **
+- There seems to be no correlation personally between energy level and procrastination score.
+- My energy seems to peak one hour after I wake up, with a second peak around 9pm.
+- My most consistently productive days are Tuesdays, Wednesdays and Fridays.
+- My energy stays fairly consistent regardless of a weekday or weekend.

+---

 ## 📊 Data Collection Strategy (Google Sheets custom template)